 In 1996 Bullock filmed the romantic comedy 'Two if by Sea' starring Denis Leary about a Petty thief who steals a $4 million masterpiece painting.
 During that time Bullock discovered that she was allergic to horses.

 The film ended up as a box office failure and received fairly negative reviews from critics.
 Bullock made sure to stay away from horses from that point forward.

-Bullock and Gosling were fairly quiet about the relationship, most likely because it did turn a few heads at the time.
+Bullock and Gosling were fairly quiet about the relationship.
 When asked about why she chose to date Gosling, one thing that came up was that Gosling had helped her learn how to "chill".
 "I live my life at a manic pace, and he's taught me to disregard all that isn't important.
 He's like a little Buddha,", Bullock said.
-The pair dated for the bulk of 2002 and 2003, and eventually broke up.
-One of her least favorite things is coming up next.

 She Survived a Potentially Fatal Accident, Twice

 On December 20th, 2000, Bullock survived a potentially fatal private jet crash with her then-boyfriend musician Bob Schneider.
 We’ll preface this by saying that both Sandra and her boyfriend were uninjured.
 The pilots, soon to be landing in the snowbound resort town of Jackson Hole, Wyoming, weren’t able to activate the runway lights and had to land in darkness.

 But this wasn’t the last time Bullock found herself in a potentially fatal crash.
 In 2008 while shooting the film 'The Proposal' in Massachusetts, she was sitting in her car with then-husband Jesse James when suddenly, a drunk driver collided head-on with them.
 Luckily, both came out uninjured.